Ampo (snack): Health risks

-There are obvious risks in the consumption of ampo and clay that is contaminated by animal or human feces; in particular, parasite eggs, such as roundworms, that can stay dormant for years, can present a problem.
+There are risks in the consumption of ampo and clay that is contaminated by animal or human feces; in particular, parasite eggs, such as roundworms, that can stay dormant for years, can present a problem.
 Tetanus poses a further risk.
 Nevertheless, these risks are generally well understood by most tribal populations that engage in geophagy, hence 'clean' earth from below the surface level is sought out.
 Children's predilection to engage in geophagy makes them more susceptible to worm infestations.
-Other dangers associated with geophagia include damage to tooth enamel, the ingestion of a variety of bacteria, various forms of soil contamination, and intestinal obstruction.
+Other dangers associated with geophagia include damage to tooth enamel, the ingestion of a variety of potentially harmful bacteria, various forms of soil contamination, and intestinal obstruction.

-In the traditional societies, producing ampo by heat-treat (bake) the earth before consumption, and this tends to mitigate the risks to some extent.
+In the traditional societies, ampo is produced by heat-treating (baking) the earth before consumption, and this tends to mitigate the risks to some extent.

-There is a psychological hypothesis, which is centred on the cravings reported by clay eaters.
+There is a psychological hypothesis which is centred on the cravings reported by clay eaters.
 Researchers' attention was directed mainly towards pregnant and postpartum women and their emotional states.
 Geophagy was attributed to feelings of misery, homesickness, depression, and alienation.